-Whether you take quick weekend getaways or full week’s vacation over winter break, this time of year offers fun opportunities to bond with your kids in different ways than you do during summer vacation.
+Whether you take quick weekend getaways or full week’s vacation over the winter break, this time of year offers fun opportunities to bond with your kids in different ways than you do during summer vacation.

 Winter is also off-season for destinations that don’t offer either sand or snow. if you don’t mind some grey weather you can save money on some of your bucket-list destinations.

 If you want to stay closer to home and drive to your winter getaway instead of flying, make sure you have a vehicle that’s cut out to safely handle whatever rain, snow or ice the winter might bring.

 Flying or driving, consider these winter travel ideas that are ideal with kids of almost any age.